Sinanmz/TransformerPosEnc/README.md

 <br>

 ## Expected Results
-Since for this specific task of text classification bidirectional relationship between tokens is pretty valuable, I expect the encoders to perform better than decoders in general, that's actually the reason why bidirectional LSTMs perform better than unidirectional LSMTs for this task.
+Since for this specific task of text classification, the bidirectional relationship between tokens is pretty valuable, I expect the encoders to perform better than decoders in general.
+That's actually the reason why bidirectional LSTMs perform better than unidirectional LSMTs for this task.
 As for the goal of this project, I expect positional encoding to have a noticeable impact on the performance of the models utilizing it.

 <br>